-Dr. Torq (aka: Rob Reilly) is an independent consultant, hacker, engineer, columnist, and speaker specializing in Linux, the physical computing stack, DIY/Maker Movement and the tech media.
+Dr. Torq is an independent consultant, hacker, engineer, columnist, and speaker specializing in Linux, the physical computing stack, DIY/Maker Movement and the tech media.
 His “Off The Shelf Hacker” column appears weekly on thenewstack.io.
-He’s been hired for a variety of engineering, business analysis, and special projects with AT&T, Intermedia, Lockheed-Martin, Martin-Marietta and Dice.
-Rob’s posted hundreds of feature tech articles for LinuxPlanet.com, Linux Journal magazine, Raspberry Pi Geek magazine, techtarget and others.
+He’s led a variety of engineering, business, and special projects with Martin-Marietta, AT&T, Intermedia, Lockheed-Martin and Dice.
+Doc’s posted hundreds of feature tech articles for LinuxPlanet.com, Linux Journal magazine, Raspberry Pi Geek Magazine, techtarget and others.
 He is a co-author of “Point & Click OpenOffice.org” and worked as a contributing editor for LinuxToday.com.
 He’s given tech talks at OSCON, Fossetcon, the Future of Educational Technology Conference (FETC) and other events.
-Doc has a BS from Purdue University.
+Naturally, he has a BS from Purdue University.

-Doc uses his given name of Rob Reilly when signing checks and legal documents.
+Doc uses his given name, Rob Reilly, when signing checks and legal documents.